Skip to main content

 Each elevation level serves a different purpose:

-- Raised: Raising a surface means it will draw more attention than its surrounding elements and should only be used sparingly.
+2. Raised: Raised surfaces draw more attention and should only be used sparingly.

 Composition

-Surfaces have an inset spacing of 24px or 16px for dense layouts.
-In cases where space is minimal, such as menus and overlays, you can apply a minimum inset of 4px.
-Content within surfaces can't fill the entire parent's width; There will always be a minimum of 4px inset spacing.
-You need to use our spacing tokens when applying inset spacing.
+Surfaces have an inset spacing of 24px (or 16px for dense layouts).
+Where space is limited, such as menus and overlays, you can apply a minimum inset of 4px.
+Content within surfaces must not fill the entire width.
+Ensure a minimum of 4px inset spacing.
+Spacing tokens must be used when applying inset spacing.

 Interactivity

-You can use surfaces as interactive, clickable elements, which means the whole surface can trigger an action.
-Surfaces communicate a change in their interaction state (rest, hover, active, and drag) with a change in their elevation level.
+Surfaces can be interactive, clickable elements, which means the whole surface can trigger an action.
+Surfaces communicate changes to their interaction states (rest, hover, active, and drag) through elevation level changes.

 There are dedicated box shadow design tokens for the rest, hover, active, and drag states of surfaces.